 This is a guest blog post from the Office of Coastal Zone Management, written by Claudia Geib.
-If you’ve ever dreamed of searching the shore for pirate loot, now’s your chance!
-Join a coastal scavenger hunt this fall and help keep your favorite beach trash-free during …Continue Reading Calling All Treasure Hunters: Join a COASTSWEEP Cleanup This Fall
+Have you ever dreamed of searching the shore for pirate treasure?
+Now’s your chance!
+Join a coastal scavenger hunt this fall and help clean up your favorite beach during COASTSWEEP, …Continue Reading Calling All Treasure Hunters: Join a COASTSWEEP Cleanup This Fall

 Fall is fast approaching, and that means back-to-school season is almost here.
 In addition to stocking up on pencils and notebooks for your kids, take some time to brush up on crosswalk safety.
 The National Highway Traffic Safety Administration (NHTSA), Massachusetts Department of Transportation (MassDOT), Executive …Continue Reading Crosswalk Safety for Parents and Children

 This is a guest blog post from MassMobility.
 There are many reasons why people aren’t able to drive, including overall health, sight, medication, or a disability.
 For people who live in suburban or rural areas in particular, finding transportation can be extremely difficult — public …Continue Reading Help Your Community as a Volunteer Driver